WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/reqs.md

 ### Displaying Monthly Reports:
 Validate that the monthly expense report shows a breakdown of expenses by category in graphical form.
 Ensure the data aligns with budget targets.

-### Comparing Reports:
-Confirm users can select two or more months for comparison, displaying differences between expenses and budgets over time.

 ### Navigation:
 Ensure smooth navigation between the expense form, budget form, and reporting system.
 Check that buttons and links are clearly labeled and functional.

-### File Import for Excel Sheets:
-Validate the ability to upload Excel files for expense import.
-Test for error handling with incorrectly formatted files.

-### Error Handling for Imports:
-Simulate invalid file uploads (e.g., unsupported formats) and ensure the app provides clear error messages without crashing.

 ### Offline Functionality:
 Test the app’s functionality in offline mode.
 Ensure all features, like adding expenses or generating reports, work seamlessly without internet access.